PaloAltoNetworks/prismacloud-api-python/README.md

 **pc-compliance-import.py**
 - Use this to import a saved Compliance Standard (and related requirements and sections) into a new Compliance Standard in Prisma Cloud.
 - It will copy the entire specified standard into the new standard name specified.
-- Note: This will import the Standard, Requirements, and Sections.
-It will NOT attach policies (yet - working on this).
+- If you also wish to have the same policy mappings, please use the -policy switch.
+THIS ONLY WORKS WITH DEFAULT BUILT IN POLICIES.
+Custom policies are not yet supported.

 Example:
 ```
-python pc-compliance-import.py "soc2.json" "SOC 2 Copy"
+python pc-compliance-import.py "soc2.json" "SOC 2 Copy" -policy
 ```

 **pc-cloud-account-import-azure.py (in progress)**